Costco's Black Friday deals: Some now, some later

-Costco decided not to wait on Black Friday before trotting out its mammoth holiday-savings catalog, which includes both in-store and online deals available right now and more that will arrive on Black Friday and Cyber Monday.
-Don't have a membership?
+If you've been considering adding a Chromebook or Dell Inspiron to your life, you don't have to wait until Black Friday to save big on a sale at Costco if you have a membership.
+The big box dynamo decided not to wait until the actual day before unveiling its huge catalog of holiday savings, which includes both in-store and online sales that are available right now and more that will arrive on Black Friday and Cyber Monday.
+Shopping Costco Black Friday sales don't have to be scary, especially if you do it online.
+Don't have a Costco membership?
 Now might be the time to sign up.

 Don't have time to pore through that big catalog yourself?
-No problem, we did it for you and found a handful of deals we thinkg are worth your time.
+No problem, we did it for you and found a handful of deals we think are worth your time.
 Take a look.

 Costco deals available now